shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Morphological Transformations.md

 - We will learn different morphological operations like Erosion, Dilation, Opening, Closing, etc.
 - We will see different functions like: `cv.erode()`, `cv.dilate()`, `cv.morphologyEx()`, etc.

+In image processing `morphology` is a set of image processing operations that analyze images based on their shapes.

 ## Theory
 Morphological transformations are some simple operations based on the image shape.
 It is normally performed on binary images.
 It needs two inputs, one is our original image, the second one is called structuring element or kernel which decides the nature of the operation.
 Two basic morphological operators are Erosion and Dilation.
 Then its variant forms like Opening, Closing, Gradient, etc. also come into play.
 We will see them one-by-one with help of the following image: